LAWTED/resume/README.md

    * Deployed the project on [lawted.tech](lawted.tech) using `Nginx` reverse proxy, attracting over a thousand users within a month.
 Temporarily closed due to security policy reasons.

 2. **Alibaba Cloud - Dataphin - Dec 2022-Present**
+   * Contributed to the development and maintenance of a web-based code editor using `Monaco Editor`
-   * Involved in daily iterations of Dataphin, an intelligent data construction and management platform, primarily responsible for the asset directory module
+   * Participated in iterative development of the Dataphin intelligent data building and management platform, responsible for asset module
-   * Developed frontend interface using `React`, mainly focusing on the development of complex linkage tasks such as tables and forms
+   * Developed complex interlinked tasks like tables and forms using `React`

 2. **Tencent - Tencent Video Search Center Debug Whiteboard - Apr 2021-Oct 2022**
    * Provided a visual interface for developers to debug